ncherric/Iliad-ReadtheDocs/docs/tutorial/merger.rst

 .. code-block:: console

-    $ snakemake --snakefile workflow/liftoverTo38_Snakefile
+    $ snakemake --snakefile workflow/mergerSub_Snakefile

 and combined with other user-specified snakemake flags, of course, like ``--cores``.

-In this module, there are two Snakefiles dedicated to which liftover the user desires: a liftoverTo38 Snakefile and a liftoverTo37 Snakefile are located in the ``workflow`` directory:
-``workflow/liftoverTo38_Snakefile`` **AND** ``workflow/liftoverTo37_Snakefile``.
-Users must invoke one of these e.g. ``workflow/liftoverTo38_Snakefile`` to perform the desired liftover for This **LIFTOVER SUBMODULE**.
+Users must invoke this snakefile e.g. ``workflow/mergerSub_Snakefile`` to perform the desired VCF data merge for this **MERGER SUBMODULE**.

 If you plan to use on a local machine or self-built server without a job scheduler the default command to run is the following:

 .. code-block:: console

-   $ snakemake -p --use-conda --cores 1 --jobs 1 --snakefile workflow/liftoverTo38_Snakefile --default-resource=mem_mb=10000 --latency-wait 120
+   $ snakemake -p --use-singularity --use-conda --cores 1 --jobs 1 --snakefile workflow/mergerSub_Snakefile --default-resource=mem_mb=10000 --latency-wait 120

-However, there is a file included in the ``Iliad`` directory named - ``liftover-snakemake.sh`` that will be useful in batch job submission.
+However, there is a file included in the ``Iliad`` directory named - ``mergerSub-snakemake.sh`` that will be useful in batch job submission.
 Below is an example snakemake workflow submission in SLURM job scheduler.
 Please read the shell variables at the top of the script and customize to your own paths and resource needs.

 .. code-block:: console

-   $ sbatch liftover-snakemake.sh
+   $ sbatch mergerSub-snakemake.sh